-Pupils create a festive box investigating and analysing a range of existing products, making a prototype and then a finished product and finally, evaluating their design and its practicality.
-Children design a net following a set of design criteria, using measuring and cutting to engineer a final product.
-They make a healthy snack or sandwich, choosing their own ingredients, peeling, cutting, safely grating and combining ingredients to make a delicious end product.
+Pupils create an igloo investigating and analysing a how to build an igloo using sugar cubes and PVA glue.
+First making a prototype and then a finished product and finally, evaluating their design and its practicality.
+Children design a net following a set of design criteria, using cutting to engineer a final product.
+They make a healthy food product, choosing their own ingredients, peeling, cutting, safely grating and combining ingredients to make a delicious end product.
 Pupils also create a moving picture using levers and linkages relevant to an area of their choice, reflecting their individual interests.
 They experiment with and develop joining elements to create movements in different directions.

 Children use the process of investigating, designing and evaluating three items across the course of the year.
 Linking to our English topic of Roald Dahl, the children are asked to make a bottle holder, with a design brief sent from the BFG.
 Skills used to make this bottle holder are cutting, practising different sewing techniques and creating a fastening for the top of their bag.
 After learning about Electricity in Science, the children work in small groups to design and create a burglar alarm.
 In conjunction with their visit to Selly Manor and their knowledge from the history topic of the Tudors, the children make a model Tudor house with has a wooden frame.
 They develop their understanding of joining techniques, using axle supports to ensure their free standing structure is stable.